Carogaphity/GDBot/documentation.md

 ### Private Hosting
 So, you're interested in hosting the bot yourself, huh?
 Maybe make some modifications that I can't get off my ass to go do?
 Well lucky for you, it's actually incredibly simple.
 Download main.py from the github repo, open it up in your IDE, and add a file called ".env".
 Inside of `.env`, put the line `DISCORD_TOKEN=` followed by your discord bot token **not in a string**.
 You can get your bot token from [here](https://discord.com/developers/).
-Then, just save the file, make sure all your dependencies are installed (`pip install discord`), and press run.
+Then, just save the file, make sure all your dependencies are installed (`pip install py-cord`), and press run.
 Add your bot to your server, and it should come online :)